HotelistanMarketing/commons/README.md

 Substantial changes (that would possibly require project modifications) will be listed here.

+## 2.2
+Added a `PRODUCTION` constant whose value is dependent on an env var.
+Add `HOTELISTAN_DEV_MACHINE` environment variable to distinguish local development from production.

 ## 2.1
 Added `get_webp(...)`, `get_pic_source_mq(...)`, and `get_2x_src(...)` functions.
 Remove project functions to avoid conflicts.